WOLF'S DEN

 ALL PIGS ARE OMNIVORES!!!!!!!!

-They should never be feed a strick vetatarine, carnivore, or herbavore diet!
+They should never be feed a strick vetatarine, carnivore, or herbivore diet!

 DO NOT feed your mini juliana, micro mini, or mini mulefoot "potbelly pig" food or any type of "hog" food!!!
 It would be like you feeding your child chimpanzee food.
 All pigs are similar, but not the same.
 The feeds are made for those specific animals and specific reasons.